Photon counting probabilities of the output field for a single-photon input: Repeated measurements and conditional state

-It is seen from (\ref{cond2}) that the system $\mathcal{S}$ becomes entangled with the part of the environment described by $\mathcal{H}_{\mathcal{E}}^{[j}$.
-This property distinguishes the studied case from the Markovian one within after each measurement the state of the system and the part of environment which has not interacted with the system is given by a product state (see, for instance, \cite{G04}).
-The conditional state (\ref{cond2}) has the following physical interpretation.
+Note that the vectors $|\alpha_{j| \pmb{\eta}_j}\rangle$, $|\beta_{j| \pmb{\eta}_j}\rangle$ depend on all results of measurements up to the time $j\tau$ and this is indicated by their subscript $\pmb{\eta}_j$.
+It is seen from the formula (\ref{cond2}) that the system $\mathcal{S}$ becomes entangled with the left input part of the environment.
+This property distinguishes the studied case from the Markovian one within after each measurement the state of the system and the part of environment which has not interacted with the system is a product state (see, for instance, \cite{G04}).
+Clearly, the non-Markovian character of the evolution comes here from the initial entanglement of the bath qubits.
+Let us notice that the conditional state (\ref{cond1}) has the following physical interpretation.
 The first term (with the conditional vector $|\alpha_{j| \pmb{\eta}_j}\rangle$) describes the scenario that $\mathcal{S}$ has not met the qubit prepared in the upper state yet and it appears in the future.
-The second term (with the conditional vector $|\beta_{j| \pmb{\eta}_j}\rangle$) is associated with the scenario that $\mathcal{S}$ has already interacted with the qubit prepared in the upper state and it meets in the future only qubits in the ground state (the vacuum).
-The vectors $|\alpha_{j| \pmb{\eta}_j}\rangle$, $|\beta_{j| \pmb{\eta}_j}\rangle$ depend on all results of measurement up to the time $j\tau$ and this is indicated by $\pmb{\eta}_j$.
+The second term (with the vector $|\beta_{j| \pmb{\eta}_j}\rangle$) is associated with the scenario that $\mathcal{S}$ has already interacted with the qubit prepared in the upper state and it meets in the future only qubits in the ground states.
+We treat $\tau$ as a small time step in the sense that all elements of the recurrence equations (\ref{rec1a})-(\ref{rec4b}) of order more than $\tau$ can be ignored.
+To understand why these terms disappear one needs to consider the continuous-time limits of the solutions to the derived equations.